-Upload PDF (smartphone scan or tablet edit) to Canvas at end of class on Wed, Sep 22, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Wed, Sep 22, 2021.

-Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.